Click or tap on the images below for high resolution, expandable images. Use your back button to return to this page.

 Source: Ties Groenewold Collection, Holland, 2015

-An unidentified Cape Breton Highlander in Delfzijl sometime after its liberation.
+Pictured above is Cape Breton Highlander Harry Blinkhorn in Delfzijl sometime after its liberation.
 The photo was probably taken in May or June, 1945.
 The view is looking north toward the Singel, a street in the old portion of Delfzijl.
 Note the fountain/monument behind the soldier which was located in a square at the end of the Singel.
 The view in the photo is very simialr to the view in the previous photo.
 Note the CBH sign with the reminders from home.
 It was common at the time to name key battalion places with popular names or locations from home.
 “The Bay” was a reference to Glace Bay, NS.
 The exact significance of the sign is unknown, but the 62 was the unit number for the Cape Breton Highlanders.

 Photographer: Unknown